Picture: hawthorn blossom. Click here for more May blossom and tree photos.

 Once the petals of horse chestnut flowers fall away later in the month they reveal tiny green conkers.
 Initially erect like the flower spikes but destined to start drooping in June, many fall off before becoming ripe in the autumn.

-Ash seeds are mentioned above: forming from the female flowers, at first they are in erect fans, but by mid month they are hanging down in bunches of green "keys".
+Ash seeds are mentioned above: forming from the female flowers, at first they are in erect fans, but fairly early in the month they start to hang down in bunches of green "keys".
 In 2022 there were almost none, due presumably to some failure of flowering.

-Green nut cases with brown hairs are seen on beech trees almost as soon as its flowers fall in the first half, and birch produces a green seed cylinder, which looks very much like a fattened catkin (it is in fact the fertilised female catkin): this remains on the tree until winter, when it finally breaks up into seeds.
+Green nut cases with brown hairs are seen on beech trees almost as soon as its flowers fall in the first half, initially small but soon growing to full size.
+Birch produces a green seed cylinder, which looks very much like a fattened catkin (it is in fact the fertilised female catkin): this remains on the tree until the winter, when it finally breaks up into seeds.
 Alder has the green cylindrical beginnings of its new cones.

 The new seed balls of London plane, formed from the female flowers, are still brown and quite small at the start of the month: during May they get slowly bigger and turn more greenish, though they have not achieved full size by the end of the month.
 (All this is hard to see as they are high up and hidden among the foliage.)
 Last year's brown seed balls are also often still on the tree and sometimes they choose May to fall and disperse their seed, making a mess on city pavements - but timing for this is very variable.